toshy2/OSINT-Framework/README.md

 (R) - Requires registration
 (M) - Indicates a URL that contains the search term and the URL itself must be edited manually

-### For Update Notifications
-Follow me on Twitter: @jnordine - https://twitter.com/jnordine
-Watch or star the project on Github: https://github.com/lockfale/osint-framework

 ### Suggestions, Comments, Feedback
 Feedback or new tool suggestions are extremely welcome!
-Please feel free to submit a pull request or open an issue on github or reach out on Twitter.
+Please feel free to submit a pull request or open an issue on github.

 ### Contribute with a GitHub Pull Request
 For new resources, please ensure that the site is available for public and free use.